 Earthquakes in the Western Cape: all you need to know

-From the Tulbagh earthquake of 1969 to the two we had in September 2020
+From the Tulbagh earthquake of 1969 to the earth tremors of 2020

 CAPE TOWN EXPERIENCES TWO TREMORS IN TWO DAYS

-On Saturday night, a 2.5 magnitude earthquake around 10km north of Malmesbury was felt by residents around Cape Town, which rattled buildings for about three to four seconds.
+On a Saturday night in September 2020, a 2.5 magnitude earthquake around 10km north of Malmesbury was felt by residents around Cape Town, which rattled buildings for about three to four seconds.
 Contrary to initial reports, this was unrelated to the strong magnitude 6.2 earthquake about 1,600km offshore of South Africa a short while earlier, according to the Council for Geoscience.